-A fetal ovarian cyst refers to an ovarian cyst detected antenatally in a female fetus.
+Fetal ovarian cysts refer to an ovarian cyst detected antenatally in a female fetus.
 They are relatively uncommon and are usually diagnosed in the 3rd trimester 5.

-From autopsy studies, there are found in up to 30% of fetuses 1
+From autopsy studies they are found in up to 30% of fetuses 1.

-The exact aetiology is not well known at the time of writing but is thought to be related to some form of hormonal stimulation (fetal gonadotrophins, maternal oestrogen and placental beta-HCG) 6.
+The exact aetiology is not well known at the time of writing but is thought to be related to some form of hormonal stimulation (e.g. fetal gonadotrophins, maternal oestrogen and placental beta-HCG) 6.

 A fetal ovarian cyst can be of variable size.
 It is not thought change significantly in size over the latter course of the pregnancy 2.